StreakyCobra/data-science-workspace/README.md

 exploration of datasets.
 It can be installed as following:

     jupyter nbextension install facets/facets-dist/ --user

-Then jupyter notebook should be started with an additionnal command line option:
+Then jupyter notebook should be started with an additional command line option:

     --NotebookApp.iopub_data_rate_limit=10000000

 The visualization can then be loaded as explained in the [demo notebook](https://github.com/PAIR-code/facets/blob/master/facets_dive/Dive_demo.ipynb).

+## Troubleshooting

+### GPU support for Jupyter

+For computers on linux with optimus, you have to make a kernel that will be called with "optirun" to be able to use GPU acceleration.
+For this go to the following folder:

+        cd ~/.local/share/jupyter/kernels/

+then edit the file `python3/kernel.json` in order to add `"optirun"` as first entry into the `argv` array:

+        {
+                "language": "python",
+                "display_name": "Python 3",
+                "argv": [
+                "optirun",
+                "/home/fabien/.conda/envs/data_science/bin/python",
+                "-m",
+                "ipykernel",
+                "-f",
+                "{connection_file}"
+                ]
+        }

 ## Interesting notebook extensions